 The compatibility of varieties depends on their capability of self-fertility, whether they are diploid or triploid, and on the blossoming time.
 Apple varieties are generally classified into six blossoming periods, from A (early) to F (late), or from 1 to 6.
 These categories are shown in the table below, which includes a selection of predominantly British apple varieties.

 A variety in the same flowering group, or in the group immediately before or after, will be able to pollinize the other variety.
-For example, if your variety is Beauty of Bath, flowering group C, it can be pollinized by Adams Pearmain (C), or by Bountiful (B), or by Braeburn (D).
-Scroll down below the table for more tips on selecting varieties for your garden orchard.
+For example, if your variety is Beauty of Bath, flowering group C, possible pollinizers include Adams Pearmain (C), Bountiful (B), and Braeburn (D), or any other varieties in groups B, C and D. Scroll down below the table for more tips on selecting varieties for your garden orchard.